 We are committed to ensuring the confidentiality of the personal data that we hold and continue to review our security controls and related processes to ensure that your personal data remains secure.

-We operate internationally, and as part of the services we offer you, the personal data you provide to us may be transferred to countries outside the country in which the personal data was first provided including countries outside of the European Economic Area, such as Hong Kong and Singapore.
+We operate internationally, and as part of the services we offer you, the personal data you provide to us may be transferred to countries outside the country in which the personal data was first provided including countries outside of the European Economic Area, such as the United Kingdom (should a no-deal Brexit occur), Hong Kong and Singapore.
 Where these countries do not have data protection laws equivalent to ours, we will ensure that third parties receiving the personal data have provided adequate safeguards and agree to treat your personal data with the same level of protection as in the country in which the personal data was first provided.
 You may request additional information in this respect by exercising your rights as set out below.